vitalab/vitalab.github.io/article/_posts/2022-05-06-compactCT.md

 # Results
 In their notation, the use the number of encoder layers and the convolutional kernel to caracterize their model.
 For instance, **CCT-12/7×2** means that the transformer encoder has 12 layers and the conv tokenization has 2 convolutional blocks with 7×7 convolutions.
 They follow the same format for other models.

 While the authors report all kinds of interesting results, I think that the most explict ones are in Table 1 where CCT with less than 4M parameters get up to 98% accuracy on CIFAR10 and 82.7% accuracy on CIFAR100.
+Et voilà!

 <center><img src="/article/images/compactCT/sc03.jpg" width="700"> </center>